 Class I/II my ass

 I have long believed that the Colorado River through the Grand Valley is the most dangerous stretch of class I/II water that I have personally ever run.
 I’m not saying it’s the most dangerous I’ve ever run but while it is class I/II most of the year, at high water it becomes class IV maybe even V and not because of the rapids or technical aspect but the danger; the grade or classification of a river reflects both the technical difficulty and the danger associated with a rapid or stretch of river.
 There are real hazards on this stretch and the harm they cause are evident in the number of calls the Mesa County SAR get during spring runoff and the death toll that rises year after year.
-In an article published in May 2019, the Grand Junction Daily Sentinel reported that 11 people have died on this river in the last 8 years.
+In an article published in May 2019, the Grand Junction Daily Sentinel reported that 11 people have died from boating accidents on this river in the last 8 years.
 Every river has its dangers and I’m not trying to imply that this river has some sort of special hazard not present anywhere else but I think it important to continue to have this conversation so people continue to understand the hazards present and prepare accordingly.

 Please be safe out there and always:

 Wear a properly fitted PFD (life jacket)

 Have all your safety gear and patch kits with you and in proper working order

 Watch out for hazards like strainers, rebar, farm equipment and other debris